 Good writing skills are critical to achieving a professional image.
 Individuals and organizations are judged by the quality of written documents they produce.
 In this course, students learn to plan and organize, to write clearly, concisely and correctly, and to develop polished final projects.
 Students undergo an intensive review of basic writing and editing principles and then apply them to specific writing projects.
 Genres of writing may include funding proposals, yearly reports, executive plans, organizational descriptions, Web sites, social networking messages, and marketing materials.

-MPC 6200.
-Presentational Speaking and Visual Communication for the Workplace (2)
+MPC 6210.
+Presentational Speaking in the Workplace (3)

 Speaking and visual communication are both powerful tools for the professional communicator.
 This course focuses on the message and speaker as sites of production of meaning.
 Effective messages and sharing of meaning are central to the professional communicator’s ability to present well.
 This course focuses on developing and delivering strategic presentations and on impromptu oral communication.
 Class exercises focus on audience analysis, strategic thinking, theme development, message/argument construction, openings and closings, and creation of memorable messages.
 Elements of visual communication such as color, emphasis, balance, readability, and typography are discussed.